Night of the Quarter Moon

 Night of the Quarter Moon is a 1959 American drama film directed by Hugo Haas and written by Franklin Coen and Frank Davis.
 The film stars Julie London, John Drew Barrymore, Anna Kashfi, Dean Jones, Agnes Moorehead and Nat King Cole.
 The film was released on March 4, 1959, by Metro-Goldwyn-Mayer.
+It was later re-released as The Color of Her Skin.

 Plot

 A young man returns home with a new bride, but his family objects when they learn she is of mixed race.